Please note: The script may not be exactly what is spoken, but contains the same information as presented in the video.

 If you have chosen to pursue mediation but you do not want to hire a lawyer to represent you at your mediation, there is a second option.
 You can book a retain one of our lawyers, who will help prepare you for your mediation.
 We can explain to you the issues you are facing, such as child support, child custody and access, spousal support, or property division, and, based on the information you provide to us about your situation, we can explain what we think you might be entitled to, and what you might expect if you were to take your matter to court.
 We can help you figure out what you are willing to compromise on, and what you are not.
 We will also make sure you understand the laws governing your dispute, for example how the Child Support Guidelines work, or what equalization of net family property means.
 You can then enter your mediation better prepared, more informed of the relevant legal principles, and more confident in your ability to negotiate.
 That will help you and your spouse resolve your dispute out of court.

-No matter which of these options you choose to pursue, your lawyer’s expertise can help make sure your mediation runs more smoothly, is more efficient, and results in an agreement that is fair and binding.
+No matter which of these options you choose to pursue, your lawyer’s knowledge can help make sure your mediation runs more smoothly, is more efficient, and results in an agreement that is fair and binding.